Kilian-Pichard/virtual_core/README.md

 1. Run `make` or `make run` command to build and run the program.
 This will prompt you to select a program to run from a list of available programs.
 You can also choose to run the program in verbose mode.
 2. Run `make doc` command to generate documentation using Doxygen.
 This will generate documentation in the ./doc folder.
 3. Run `make clean` command to clean up generated binaries and documentation.
+4. Run `make test` command to run the unit tests.

 If you want to compile and/or run a file by your own, you can use the following commands:
  - Compile: `python3 compiler.py <assembly_file.s>`